 3. Keep the attendee list as small as possible

 4. When people behave badly and refuse to change, remove them from the attendee list (and get instant respect from everyone else)

 5. Ask for feedback

 Want more?
-Watch the back story by clicking the picture or continue reading below.
+Watch the back story by clicking the linked picture below or continue reading below.

-Want to get ahead of the pack and stand in your pack?
-Want to lead the pack and get that promotion this year?
-Then book a complimentary consult today to get started.
+Want to get ahead of the pack and stand in your power?
+Want to lead your pack and get that promotion this year?
+Then book a complimentary consult with me today to get started.

 I was recently running a series of meetings last year where behaviours were less than ideal.
 These included people talking over each other, not listening to each other, not respecting my role as chair, not respecting people who were presenting — so just talking over, interrupting, asking questions at the wrong time, making personal attacks, being very competitive, being very negative, and just outright rude behaviours.

 As much as I could have blamed the people for their “bad behaviours” I took responsibility as the chair and really looked at what I could control within the meeting.